Install Bengal

 Requirements

 Bengal requires Python 3.14 or later.
-For best performance, use Python 3.14t (free-threaded build).
+For best performance, use the free-threaded build (Python 3.14t), which enables true parallel processing.

 Install